constarg/terminal-tool-builder-lib/README.md

 #### Arguments
 `c_builder` Is a pointer to the builder to be used.<br>
 `state` The new state.
 '1' to enable or '0' to disable.
+By default is '1'.

 #### Return
 --